Volkanco/AzureDeploy/OMSSolutions/oms-azure-storage-analytics-solution-v2/README.md

 #### Parameters

+* Deplyment Name Suffix

+Specify a unique name to be used as suffix to deployment name.
+This name will be used to create a guid  needed for the automation jobs.
+You need to provide a unique suffix for the resource group every time you deploy the solution  .

 * OMS Log Analytics Workspace Name

 Specify the name of the workspace you want to deploy this solution to